mlrun/mlrun/docs/feature-store/transformations.md

 ```

 This uses the `add_step` function of the graph to add a step called `multi` utilizing `MyMap` after the `filter` step
 that was added previously.
-The class will be initialized with a multiplier of 3.
+The class is initialized with a multiplier of 3.